-Sous Vide Fried Chicken is crispy and crunchy on the outside with the most tender and juicy meat on the inside.
+Sous Vide Fried Chicken has a crispy and crunchy crust on the outside with the most tender and juicy meat on the inside.
 It’s the easiest way to fry chicken as sous vide produces evenly cooked meat, which is then coated with flour and buttermilk and deep fried quickly to golden perfection.
 Great for a potluck or picnic!

 Why Sous Vide Fried Chicken